 Transfer to Wyoming

 - You can move any type of US company.
 An LLC, corporation, partnership, or public company to Wyoming.
 This is also called a Continuance.

 - We will send you an electronic document to sign giving us the right to move the company.
 Then we will order a Certificate of Good Standing and Certified copies of the Articles from your state.
 Once we have those in hand we will combine those with the paperwork for Wyoming and submit it.

-- About a week after that, we will send you a new corporate kit.
+- About a week after that, we will send you a new corporate kit, if ordered.
 It will include 20 new share certificates, a new corporate seal, and suggested meetings.
 We will also include the Articles of Dissolution that you must file with your current state.
 You may have to pay them a fee to file this.

 - Once that is done you are done paying your state.
 Your company will show as dissolved in your state’s database.
-In Wyoming database it will show that it was a company formed in your state on such and such a date, moved to Wyoming on the date it was recorded in Wyoming.
+In the Wyoming database, it will show that it was a company formed in your state on such and such a date, moved to Wyoming on the date it was recorded in Wyoming.

 You will gain the following benefits with a Wyoming Corporation: